temporalio/documentation/docs/content/how-to-write-an-activity-definition-in-go.md

 ---
-id: activity-definitions
+id: how-to-write-an-activity-definition-in-go
 title: How to write an Activity Definition in Go?
-sidebar_label: Activity Definitions
+tags:
+  - guide
 ---

 import RelatedRead from '../shared/RelatedRead.js'